The TPD is now in force in the UK. Here’s EVERYTHING you need to know about what it means for vaping in the United Kingdom…

 However, the vape community is not just people who are trying to quit smoking.
-For many, vaping has become a sort of social relaxation option, and many vape simply because they enjoy the vast amount of flavours at their disposal.
+For many, vaping has become a sort of social relaxation option, and many vapes simply because they enjoy the vast amount of flavors at their disposal.

 People enjoy building their e-cigarettes to match their exact preferences, and the new TPD laws threaten to dismantle their fun.

 The aim to tempt people to lower their nicotine intake may actually have the opposite effect, as lowering the nicotine strength may see e-cigarette users switch back to smoking because they aren’t getting their desired hit!

 This was arguably the most drastic change, as they may continue to lower the nicotine strength in the years to come.

 For competitive vapers, this new rule is sure to rattle a few cages.
 This rule will see high-performance mods be restricted even further, with sub-ohm tanks taking a massive hit as well.

 This is a real shame, as vape competitions are on the rise, and provide a fantastic form of entertainment for all e-cigarette fanatics.